Skip to main content

 Eager (default)

-This is the right default for collections with a bounded, predictable size.
-The whole set is in memory, so list() and count() are exact and cheap.
+Eager is the right default for collections with a bounded, predictable size.
+The whole set is in memory, so list() and count() are exact and resolve without a store round-trip.

 Lazy